-ICICI Securities Ltd IPO subscribed 29% on first day, institutional quota subscribed nearly half
+ICICI Securities Ltd IPO undersubscribed on last day even as institutions overbid

 |44,225,343

-Cleary, on the first day of subscription in ICICI Securities Ltd IPO, institutional investors emerged as the top bidders with the portion allocated to them being subscribed nearly half followed by the bids received by retail investors.
+Cleary, on the last day of subscription in ICICI Securities Ltd IPO, the company has failed to garner the expected amount even with the shares reserved for institutional investors being oversubscribed by 4%.

 Also Read | ICICI Securities IPO opens: 15 things about Rs 4,000 crore public offer you can’t afford to miss